 Presto is a distributed system that runs on one or more machines to form cluster.

 When using Starburst’s CloudFormation template for Presto, a typical alongside various other complex components.
 Following is a list of the involved components:

 Command Line Interface Client

-Provisioned on an EC2 instance and is responsible for parsing the SQL queries as well as analyzing, planning, and scheduling their execution.
+The coordinator is provisioned on an EC2 instance and is responsible for parsing the SQL queries as well as analyzing, planning, and scheduling their execution.

 Presto Workers and Auto Scaling Group

-Provisioned on EC2 instances that comprise the remainder of the cluster and are responsible for executing the SQL queries, such as aggregating data, and delivering the result to the client.
+The workers are provisioned on EC2 instances that comprise the remainder of the cluster and are responsible for executing the SQL queries, such as aggregating data, and delivering the result to the client.

 Your EC2 instances are contained within placement groups.
 When creating a Presto cluster, instances are launched in a placement group, which determines how they are placed on the underlying hardware.
-This allows for low-latency network between the Presto nodes.
+This allows for a low-latency network between the Presto nodes.

-Your VPC subnet is contained within a larger network entity known as the virtual private cloud.
+Your VPC subnet is contained within a larger network entity known as the virtual private cloud (VPC).
 The VPC is a virtual network dedicated to your AWS account and is logically isolated from other virtual networks in the AWS Cloud.
 As mentioned above it is broken down into availability zones or regions.